kjhealy/kieranhealy.hugo/content/blog/iterative-leave-one-out/index.markdown

 Sometimes we want to repeatedly do things with all but one row of a data frame, where we systematically drop each row in turn and do the thing.
 For example, [jacknife cross-validation](https://en.wikipedia.org/wiki/Jackknife_resampling) is a kind of very basic bootstrap technique.
 (It is computationally simpler than and predates the bootstrap.)
 Or in some areas "leave-one-out" summary statistics are often calculated as a quick robustness check.
 Sometimes we want to do this within groups, perhaps especially when the groups may be small.

-First a small reminder about one of R's conventions for referencing the elements of vectors and data frames.
+First a quick reminder about one of R's conventions for referencing the elements of vectors and data frames.
 If we have

 {{< code r >}}
 letters